A note on Boolean inverse monoids and ample groupoids

 Note that a semigroup $S$ will have an identity when $\ME(S)$ is a Boolean algebra.

-By the discussion concerning finite orthogonal completeness after Condition (BM3) in \cite[p.386]{L10}, it suffices to assume, in the definition of Boolean inverse monoid, the existence of $\phi \vee \psi$ whenever $\phi\bot \psi$, instead of additivity as above.
-Thus, our definition of Boolean inverse monoid coincides with the one in \cite[p.386]{L10}, but is slightly different from the definitions in \cite{L12,LL,LS,Weh}.
+By the discussion concerning finite orthogonal completeness after Condition (BM3) in \cite[p.386]{L10}, it suffices to assume, in the definition of Boolean inverse $\wedge$-monoid, the existence of $\phi \vee \psi$ whenever $\phi\bot \psi$, instead of additivity as above.
+Thus, our notion of Boolean inverse $\wedge$-monoids coincides with the one in \cite{LS}, and coincide with notion of Boolean inverse monoids in \cite{L10, L12,LL}.